Behind Office Doors: Plot

-Mary Linden (Mary Astor) is a receptionist at a paper milling company, who is secretly in love with one of the salesmen, James Duneen (Robert Ames).
+Mary Linden is a receptionist at a paper milling company, who is secretly in love with one of the salesmen, James Duneen.
 Her extensive knowledge of the paper industry, the mill and its clients allows her to have input in company operations far outweighing her job title.
-As the president of the company, Ritter (Charles Sellon), approaches retirement, Mary uses her skill in company politics to enable James to make some important sales coups, after which she begins a fifth-column attempt to get him named as the next president.
+As the president of the company, Ritter, approaches retirement, Mary uses her skill in company politics to enable James to make some important sales coups, after which she begins a fifth-column attempt to get him named as the next president.
 James, for his part, is grateful to her for her help, but is completely oblivious to her romantic interest in him, preferring more the party girl type.

 When Ritter does retire, James wins the position, and Mary is promoted to be his personal secretary.
-Still unaware of her feelings, he hires his latest party girl, Daisy (Edna Murphy), to work in the office, and report to Mary.
+Still unaware of her feelings, he hires his latest party girl, Daisy, to work in the office, and report to Mary.
 Mary is upset by this turn of events, but remains faithful to James, assisting him with running the company.
 In fact, it is her knowledge and acumen which makes the company successful.
-Mary even spurns the advances of several men, including the wealthy Ronnie Wales (Ricardo Cortez), who, although married, is estranged from his wife and wishes to pursue an affair with Mary.
+Mary even spurns the advances of several men, including the wealthy Ronnie Wales, who, although married, is estranged from his wife and wishes to pursue an affair with Mary.

-However, when James becomes engaged to the daughter of a wealthy banker, Ellen May Robinson (Catherine Dale Owen), that is the straw which breaks Mary's resolve.
+However, when James becomes engaged to the daughter of a wealthy banker, Ellen May Robinson, that is the straw which breaks Mary's resolve.
 She resigns from the company, and eventually agrees to go away with Ronnie for an assignation in Atlantic City.
 The paper mill suffers terribly from a lack of good management, since most of James' success was due to Mary's guidance.
 James tracks her down before she can give in to the advances of Ronnie, and begs Mary to return.
 She is reluctant, until she discovers that James has broken off his engagement with Ellen, and upon her return to the company she is not only met with a job offer, but also a marriage proposal from him.